DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/06chapter5.md

 tendencies for which we can always retrace a continuous line of development.

-## Theater as mediating conjunctures
+## Theater as Mediating Conjunctures

 The theater offers an observational field so fertile for intermedial studies that it is surprising that a delay of nearly twenty years